vladIsLove-hub/pleasure-tool/README.md

 ### About `project.types.json` file

 Let's start with `project.types.json`.
-It's the main file for your project's info detection.
+It's the main file where tasks of your project are described.
 `project.types.info` structure example:
 ```json
 {